kartheek-2004/Employee-Mental-Wellbeing-Insights-using-Machine-Learning/README.md

 This tool is intended only for general guidance and awareness and does not replace professional advice.

 ## Key Features:
--Clean and user-friendly multi-page web interface
+- Clean and user-friendly multi-page web interface

--Machine learning model trained on survey data
+- Machine learning model trained on survey data

--Predicts likelihood of seeking wellbeing support
+- Predicts likelihood of seeking wellbeing support

--Provides friendly, non-judgmental insights
+- Provides friendly, non-judgmental insights

--Fully anonymous — no data is stored
+- Fully anonymous — no data is stored

--Deployed as a web application using Flask and Render
+- Deployed as a web application using Flask and Render

 ## Tech Stack Used:
--Programming Language: Python
+- Programming Language: Python

--Machine Learning: Scikit-learn
+- Machine Learning: Scikit-learn

--Data Processing: Pandas, NumPy
+- Data Processing: Pandas, NumPy

--Web Framework: Flask
+- Web Framework: Flask

--Frontend: HTML, CSS
+- Frontend: HTML, CSS

--Model Serialization: Joblib
+- Model Serialization: Joblib

-Deployment Platform: Render
+- Deployment Platform: Render